KyAx/msg_parser/README.md

 - If you do have modelsim, you can start the simulation with `scripts/msim_compil.bat`  (If you don't have modelsim, there is a free and fast installation version here : https://www.intel.com/content/www/us/en/software-kit/750368/modelsim-intel-fpgas-standard-edition-software-version-18-1.html)

+- `scripts/msim_clean.bat` can be used to clean the directory by removing the modelsim folder created by the `msim_compil.bat` script.

 - In case there is a problem on compilation on the testbench, go to Modelsim: Compile > Compile Options > Use VHDL 1076-2008.